Frequently asked questions

 What types of volunteer opportunities are available at GaitWay?

 GaitWay offers a variety of volunteer opportunities.
-During lessons, each rider requires two sidewalkers and a leader – that’s three volunteers per horse!
+During lessons, each rider requires a diffrent amount of support; some require three volunteers for their lessons!
 This allows our riders to learn while also experiencing the highest available level of safety.
 GaitWay also needs help maintaining the farm and caring for the horses.
 If you would like to volunteer with GaitWay but are not open to working with the animals, we also need volunteers to assist with administrative work in the office, planning and supporting the facilitation of special events, attending community events on behalf of GaitWay.
 If you are interested in volunteering, please visit this link.

 Does GaitWay offer lessons to able-bodied riders?

 Yes, but space is limited.
 Priority is given to family members of current riders.
-Please contact us for more information.
+Please contact us for more information or fill out the horsemanship application here.

 Do I need to have prior experience with horses before riding or volunteering at GaitWay?